 There is no single approach to ensure the attainment of digital equity.
 OBD must deploy multiple strategies with the support of institutional partners and local stakeholders to be successful.
-In recognition of these two facts, OBD will deploy a multi-track approach to utilize the funding provided by the Digital Equity Act.
-This will involve: 1) an annual round of competitive grant programs, for the life of DEA, aimed at the community serving institutions that will provide critical services to Missouri's covered populations; 2) a multiyear partnership agreement between one or more partners with a statewide presence and 3) cultivating and leveraging partnerships to enhance the total impact of all OBD-supported activities.
+In recognition of these two facts, OBD will deploy a multi-track approach to utilize the funding provided by DEA.
+This will involve: 1) an annual round of competitive grant programs, for the life of DEA, aimed at the community serving institutions that will provide critical services to Missouri's covered populations; 2) a multiyear partnership agreement between one or more partners with a statewide presence; and 3) cultivating and leveraging partnerships to enhance the total impact of all OBD-supported activities.
+OBD recognizes that successfully bridging the digital divide will require the support of government, the public, nonprofits, and the private sector.
+OBD will willingly partner with any qualified entity that is data/results driven and fully committed to connecting all Missourians.

-Strategy #1 Competitive Grants
+Strategy #1 Community-Based Competitive Grants

 The competitive grant programs will mirror DED's traditional approach to service delivery.
-OBD will utilize the knowledge, experience, and expertise developed from the 2023 Digital Demonstration Project Grant Program to refine future programming.
+OBD will utilize the knowledge, experience, and expertise developed from the DDPGP to refine future programming.
 This approach is best suited to increasing the capacity of smaller sized organizations that may only operate within individual communities.
 By awarding opportunities to community specific organizations, OBD hopes to increase the service and operating capacity of those groups.
 OBD estimates that the majority of potential applicants to these programs will be situated within urban locations.

-Competitive grant programs realize the first four guiding principles established by OBD.
-These programs will allow OBD to directly fund locally-led small to medium sized community anchor institutions.
+Competitive grant programs will realize the first four guiding principles established by OBD.
+These programs will allow OBD to directly fund locally led small to medium sized community serving institutions.
 This will increase the total availability of digitally inclusive services.
 OBD will make every effort to fund programs that represent the full scope of Missouri's geographic and demographic diversity.
-OBD will continue the practice of prioritizing and incentivizing, via program guidelines and collaboration between local community anchor institutions in order to expand program reach.
+OBD will continue the practice of prioritizing and incentivizing, via program guidelines, collaboration between local community serving institutions in order to expand program reach.

-OBD estimates a final designation of between 30-45% of Missouri's share of State Digital Equity Capacity Grant funding to competitive grant programs.
-These competitive grant programs will recur annually until the exhaustion of designated funding.
+OBD estimates a final designation of 30-45% of Missouri's share of DECGP funding for competitive grant programs.
+In response to data gathered from the DDPGP and feedback provided by relevant stakeholders, OBD will strive to make the average grant awarded via the competitive process sufficient to conduct one year's activities.
+These community-based competitive grant programs will recur until the exhaustion of designated funding.

-Strategy #2 Statewide Partnerships
+Strategy #2 Statewide Partnership Competitive Grants

 The statewide approach represents a novel attempt to solve a historically unrecognized problem.
-Upon receipt of Missouri's share of State Digital Equity Capacity Grant funding, OBD will begin the process of identifying partner(s) with a significant presence across the Missouri who would be capable of managing a statewide digital inclusion program.
-Once identified said partner(s) would be contracted to serve across multiple years.
-This approach is designed to ensure that there are digital inclusion resources available for members of the public in all regions for the life of DEA.

-The selection of multiyear institutional partners will primarily realize this plan's first and third guiding principles.
-Institutional partners with a statewide presence possess the scope and capacity to conduct large-scale programming throughout the state.
+Upon receipt of Missouri's share of DECGP funding, OBD will begin the process of identifying partners with a significant presence across Missouri that would be capable of managing a statewide digital inclusion program.
+The subrecipients would be contracted with to operate their programs for multiple years.
+This approach is designed to ensure that there are digital inclusion resources available for members of the public in all regions of the state for the life of DEA.
+The selection of multiyear institutional partners will primarily realize this plan's first and fourth guiding principles.
+Large institutional partners possess the size and capacity to conduct large-scale programming throughout the state.
 These types of multi-region interventions oftentimes exceed the financial and operational capacity of the smaller organizations expected to take part in the competitive grant programs.
-This presence will ensure that despite the limited funding available via the DEA, relative to BEAD, all 114 counties in Missouri have opportunities to access digital inclusion programming.
+This presence will ensure that despite the limited funding available via the DEA, relative to BEAD, all 114 counties in Missouri have opportunities to receive digital inclusion programming.